 If you can’t decide between Lake Louise and Banff, get a tri-area lift ticket to test out all the slopes in the area.
 Banff is only 45 minutes from Lake Louise, just north of the Rocky Mountains highway 1.
 Lake Louise has nothing going for it, in regards to parties and nightlife, most backpackers tend to stay around Banff where all the action is!

-5. Take on Big White this Winter!
+5. Ski on Big White this Winter – (British Columbia)